Why every new parent needs a village

 Daycare

 Daycare is a great option for parents looking for help Monday through Friday with a fairly set schedule for drop-off and pick-up times.
-With multiple caregivers on hand—most of whom have a background in child development and early education—there will most likely always be someone there, so worrying about coverage isn’t an issue.
+With multiple caregivers on hand — most of whom have a background in child development and early education — there will most likely always be someone there, so worrying about coverage isn’t an issue.
 Plus, with most daycare options, children are separated by age group so you can ensure your little one is getting the care and attention they deserve.
-According to Care.com, the average family will spend about $211 a week on daycare.
+According to Care.com, the average family will spend about $321 a week on daycare (as of 2024).

-No matter which options you choose, don’t be afraid to start building your village now.
-You deserve the help, and your network will be happy to provide it!
+No matter which options you choose, don’t be afraid to start building your postpartum community and village now.
+There’s also no question too small for you to bring to your expert clinical breastfeeding expert: An International Board Certified Lactation Consultant (IBCLC).
+They’ll provide insurance-covered breastfeeding support, often in the comfort of your home.
+You deserve every bit of help and care, and your network (and IBCLC!) will be happy to provide it!